Boggart: Fiction

+In Stephen King's novel It, the Loser's Club theorizes that Pennywise is a boggart and the tactics and rituals advised for use against boggarts are very effective.
+Whether this is a result of their belief that Pennywise is a boggart or the fact that Pennywise is indeed a boggart is unclear.

-The boggarts in J. K. Rowling's Harry Potter are shape-shifters whose true form is unknown, that change shape to resemble their beholder's worst fear (possibly inspired by the clutterbumph in Paul Gallico's Manxmouse).
+The boggarts in J. K. Rowling's Harry Potter are shape-shifters whose true form is unknown, that change shape to resemble their beholder's worst fear (possibly inspired by the "clutterbumph" in Paul Gallico's Manxmouse).
 They are unlike most boggarts of British folklore, whose appearance is fixed.
-Their closest parallel, in being able to change shape at will, is probably to be found in a reference to a Lancashire boggart in the book Lancashire Folklore of 1867.
+Their closest parallel for a boggart able to change shape at will is probably to be found in a reference to a Lancashire boggart in the book Lancashire Folklore of 1867.

+In some contemporary fantasy fiction and films such as The Spiderwick Chronicles, Mark Del Franco's Convergent World books, and the fantasy writing of Juliana Horatio Ewing, boggarts are brownies who have been angered or become malevolent.
+This has been adopted into folklore studies but is not found in traditional sources.

+Film and television

-In the 2014 fantasy film Seventh Son an enormous malevolent boggart attacks the protagonists while they're on their journey to find the antagonist character.
+In the 2014 fantasy film Seventh Son an enormous malevolent boggart attacks the protagonists while they are on their journey to find the antagonist character.
 Boggarts also appear in the film's original source material, The Spook's Apprentice.
 In the CITV children's show The Treacle People, boggarts are furry, gremlin-like creatures that originate from the Treacle Mines.
 They are mischievous, frequently playfighting and causing a mess.
 They serve as pets, friends and pests to the townspeople.
 They have the ability to walk up walls and other inclined surfaces due to their feet, which resemble plungers.
+Kamen Rider Wizard features a villain of the week based on the boggart.